CE Compliance Certification

 - Copies of technical reports detailing any assessments carried out.

-- A copy of instructions and other information supplied for the safe use of the product.
+- A copy of the instructions and other information is supplied for the safe use of the product.

 - A copy of the manufacturer’s Declaration.